 By Herbert Lash

-currency might have weakened enough.
+suggested the currency might have weakened enough.

 In another deal, generic drugmaker Actavis Inc.,

 itself the subject of takeover speculation, said it would buy

 Actavis rose 2.7 percent to $128.89, while Warner Chilcott

 gained 3.33 percent to $19.85.

 "We got a lot of merger announcements this morning.
 It means

 there's a lot of appetite for equities and that's good for the